yashab-cyber/zehrashield/README.md

 ## �🚀 Get Started Today

-Transform your network security with ZehraSec Advanced Firewall:
+Transform your network security with ZehraShield:

 1. **Download** the latest release
 2. **Install** using our automated scripts